cstml/cstml.github.io/_posts/2019-02-22-VIM-Shortcuts.md

 Awesome Articles that I have found across the web:
 - https://medium.freecodecamp.org/learn-linux-vim-basic-features-19134461ab85
+Spell checking wouldn't be very useful if you didn't have any help correcting the misspelled words, or a way to tell the program that the word is actually correct.
+Let's start with correcting words.
+To move to a misspelled word, use ]s and [s.
+The ]s command will move the cursor to the next misspelled word, the [s command will move the cursor back through the buffer to previous misspelled words.
+Once the cursor is on the word, use z=, and Vim will suggest a list of alternatives that it thinks may be correct.
+For instance, if I highlight autocompletion and then use z=, I see something like ]
 # VIM Commands

 I am constantly trying to improve my VIM knowledge.
 Being an old Linux user I love VIM and have always seen it as real art.
 Aaaanyway, let's jump right into it: